chinamike65/hugo-tuolesi/content/book3/book3en.md

 "Five Wishes": Great social harmony, great national unity, great national prosperity, great world peace, great perfection in practice.

-Under the leadership of Master Ngawang, the Sangha of Tuola Monastery adheres to the rule of the Gelug School.
+Under the leadership of Master Ah Wang, the Sangha of Tuole Monastery adheres to the rule of the Gelug School.
 The results are among the best.
-Master Ngawang said that no matter if we are talking about Southern Buddhism, Chinese Buddhism or Tibetan Buddhism, they are all Buddha's Dharma, and they are all very special.
+Master Ah Wang said that it does not matter if we are talking about Southern Buddhism, Chinese Buddhism or Tibetan Buddhism, they are all Buddha's Dharma, and they are all very special.

 Buddhists should go deeper into the scriptures, diligently study and think, and establish a right view.
 At the same time, it is necessary to develop Bodhicitta widely and truly think for the sake of all sentient beings, in order to achieve a perfect life for oneself and others.

-five traditional monastic subjects

-San Shi Dao
+San Shi Dao - Three Principal Aspects of the Path

 ![三士道](/images/sanshidaoshang.png)

 The third of the series "Treasures of the Dharma Ocean" from Tuole Monastery

-Sanshidao (Part 1 - Lower Scope)
+Three Principal Aspects of the Path (Part 1 - Lower Scope)

 Ngawang Gyatso Vajra Guru explained:

-I pay homage to the Great Master and the Buddhas and Bodhisattvas!
+I pay homage to the Great Masters and all the Buddhas and Bodhisattvas!

 Thank you Master!

-He worked hard to explain the "San Shi Dao", and personally guided the proof-reading of the book, benefiting all sentient beings.
+He worked hard to explain the "Three Principal Aspects of the Path", and personally guided the proof-reading of the book, benefiting all sentient beings.
 Thanks to the teacher's instructions, I wrote this preface with sincerity and admiration.

-I would like to share with fellow practitioners the experience of proof-reading and studying "San Shi Dao" over the past year.
+I would like to share with fellow practitioners the experience of proof-reading and studying "Three Principal Aspects of the Path" over the past year.
 Please forgive me for any parts which may seem incomprehensible or difficult to understand.

 In order to save all sentient beings, the Buddha preached 84,000 Dharma Doors, the core of which is the sequence of the Bodhi path.
 The order of the path is either manifest or hidden, and has always been hidden in the scriptures.

-The sequence of Stages of the Way preached by Buddha Shakyamuni is "The Great Prajna Sutra", and the sequence of Stages preached by Maitreya Bodhisattva is "The View on the Majesty of the Present".
+The sequence of Stages of the Way preached by Buddha Shakyamuni is "The Prajna Paramita Sutra", and the sequence of Stages preached by Maitreya Bodhisattva is "Ornament for Clear Realization".

 Great Bodhisattvas such as Nagarjuna and Asanga, as the lineage masters of the sequence of Stages, have all been followers of the sequence of Stages.